The atmosphere on campus shifted early Nov. 6 as news of Donald Trump’s return to the White House reached Americans.

 But some students, like second-year business administration major Luke McLoughlin, expressed hope for several policies Trump has proposed on the economy, a driving issue in the election.

 “I don’t feel a particularly strong way about it either way.
-I’m just excited to see how the country will develop over the following years,” said McLoughlin, who is from the swing state of Ohio.
+I’m just excited to see how the country will develop over the following years,” said McLoughlin, who is from Ohio.
 “One key issue that I want to see from Donald Trump is I want to see him bring back the purchasing power to the dollar.
 And I also want to see the U.S. debt get decreased.”

 Though this was the first presidential election most undergraduate students could vote in, faculty provided some perspective and insight on the results.